koraktor/gallerist/README.md

  * One or more Photos or iPhoto libraries (`.photoslibrary` or `.photolibrary` directories)
- * Ruby 2.x with Bundler
+ * Ruby 2.x

 OS X 10.9 and above ship with Ruby 2.0.
-You will only have to install Bundler (`gem install bundler`) to get started.
+Ruby 1.9 probably works, but won’t be supported.

 ## Installation